seyhankhan/vietnam-game/README.md

 ## Constants

-- `skip_menu` - Whether to skip the text intro
+- bool `skip_menu` - Whether to skip the text intro
-- `num_opponents` - the number of opposing soldiers / opponents
+- int `num_opponents` - the number of opposing soldiers / opponents
    - increase to make it harder
    - decrease to make it easier